 Thine azure sister of the Spring shall blow

 The speaker continues the metaphor of the leaves as the dead by explaining that the wind carries them and “winged seeds” to their graves, “where they lie cold and low”.
-The then uses a simile to compare each leaf to “a corpse within its grave”.
-But then, part way through the second line, a shift occurs.
-The speakers says that each is like a corpse “until” the wind comes through, taking away the dead, but bringing new life.
+He then uses a simile to compare each leaf to “a corpse within its grave”.
+But then, partway through the second line, a shift occurs.
+The speaker says that each is like a corpse “until” the wind comes through, taking away the dead, but bringing new life.
 The use of the word “azure” or blue, to describe the wind is in sharp contrast to the colors used to describe the leaves.

 Her clarion o’er the dreaming earth, and fill